Soft – A Short Story About the Ugliness of Domestic Violence

 “If that’s what you say.
 But I remember you looking all in my face at that party.”

-She lifted her head off his chest and looked at him with a slight smile and wide open eyes.
+She lifted her head off his chest to look at him with a slight smile and wide open eyes.
 “Oh really?
 That’s what you think?”

 “Aww.”
 She kissed him on the cheek as his smile disappeared.
 “You know you’re sexy.
 Just… Let’s go shopping together next week or something.”

-“That’s like the second time I’ve heard you say that.
-Babe, I wanna wear what I wanna wear.
+“That’s the second time I’ve heard you say that.
+Babe, I like to wear what I like to wear.
 It’s my style, and I don’t want you trying to change me.”